 DIRECTOR

-Krista is a Partner at BDO Canada with over 15 years of professional experience in public practice.
-She provides assurance, accounting, and advisory services to clients in various sectors including not-for-profits, with a specialization in pensions, benefit trust funds, and unions.
-Krista helps her clients by advising on governance, information systems, financial statement preparation and disclosures, and emerging issues.
-As a member of the BDO Pension and Benefits Group, Krista has notable experiences executing information systems audit procedures at third-party administrators, researching emerging issues, and producing thought leadership.
+Krista is a Partner at BDO Canada with over 17 years of professional experience in public practice.
+She provides assurance, accounting, and advisory services to clients in various sectors including not-for-profits, with a specialization in pensions, other employee benefit trust funds, and unions.
+Krista helps her clients by advising on governance, information systems, financial statement disclosures, and emerging issues.
+As BDO Canada’s Pension and Benefits Operational Excellence Leader, Krista is involved with developing the firm’s national pension and benefit training, resourcing, and providing consulting to other BDO offices across Canada on relevant industry issues including completion of technical file reviews for complex matters.

 Krista holds a CPA, CA designation along with a Master of Accounting from the University of Waterloo.
-She is a member of the Velocity Women in Leadership program and a member of the International Foundation of Employee Benefit Plans (IFEBP).
-At BDO, she is a key contributor to the recruiting, hiring, and training initiatives for future and current staff.
-Outside of work, Krista and her husband parent two energetic sons, who happily attend YMCA child care.
+She is a member of the ACCELLE Women in Leadership program and a member of the International Foundation of Employee Benefit Plans (IFEBP).
+Krista volunteers her time to speak and teach at various IFEBP conferences, including teaching the Advanced Trust Management Standards (ATMS) course offered by the IFEBP.
+At BDO, she leads the assurance talent initiative in the Oakville office and is a key contributor to the recruiting, hiring, and training initiatives for future and current staff.

 DIRECTOR